A nonpartisan resource for the April 4, 2023 Consolidated Election

 - Lake County Voter Registration Information

-- In person at Cook Park Library or Aspen Drive Library (thru March 7).
+- In person at Cook Park Library & Aspen Drive Library or The Lake County Clerk’s office, 18 N. County Street, Waukegan during weekday business hours.

 - In person at any early voting site March 20-April 3 and on election day at your assigned polling place.

-- By Mail (postmarked or delivered 28 days prior to Election Day) – download PDF or complete online form and print.
-Requests to vote by mail must be received by the Lake County Clerk’s office by 5 pm on March 30.
+- By Mail (postmarked or delivered 28 days prior to Election Day) – download PDF (En Español)

 - Automatic Voter Registration – Automatic Voter Registration, commonly known as “AVR,” is a bipartisan initiative and establishes electronic voter registration at multiple Illinois state agencies, including at Secretary of State Driver’s Services facilities.